-Lavaliers/lav mics/lapel mics come in two varieties: the wired microphones and wireless clip on microphones.
-Generally speaking the wireless models are more expensive but give you much more flexibility since you’re not tethered to the camera.
+Lavaliers/lav mics/lapel mics come in two varieties: wired microphones and wireless clip on microphones.
+Generally speaking, the wireless models are more expensive but give you much more flexibility since you’re not tethered to the camera.
 These days we recommend you choose wireless lavalier microphones rather than wired ones since they’re cheaper than ever before and better quality/range too.

 What is the best wireless lavalier microphone?